 Aeonium is genus including about 35 succulent plant species of unusual appearance—long, arching stems and rosettes of leaves that can often look artificially perfect.
 Those Aeoniums sold commercially are cultivars or hybrid crosses derived from a relatively small number of species, including A. haworthi, A. tabuliforme, A. arboreum, and A. undulatum.

-The plants form fleshy rosettes, and you will notice a similarity between Aeoniums and several other succulent plants, most noticeably Echeveria and Sempervivum, the popular Hens and Chicks.
-Aeoniums can be low growers or branching plants that grow into shrubs.
+The plants form fleshy rosettes, and you will notice a similarity between Aeoniums and several other succulent plants, most noticeably Echeveria and Sempervivum—the popular hens and chicks.
+Depending on variety, Aeoniums can be low growers or branching plants that grow into shrubs.

 - Leaves: Rosettes with somewhat rounded leaves.
 Stems can be short and stubby or long and branched.
 Leaves can be solid colors or variegated in white, yellow, red and green.

 - Flowers: Flowers stems emerge from the center of the rosettes.
 The small, star-like flowers grow in clusters.